itcalderon/pop_genres_analysis/README.md

   * **05.Final_Visualizations_and_Playlists**: More consistent visuals and playlists for each cluster

 # Models
 Initially, hierarchical clustering and k-means were used to form the clusters.
 However, these resulted in poor results.
 This was because of the mix of numeric and categorical features in the dataset.
 Upon realizing this, a combination of Gower Distance and K-Medoids was used to cluster the data.
 The best model had 4 clusters, a silhouette score of 0.22 and a variance ratio of 10,483.23.
 After these clusters were formed, I attempted to create subclusters out of them, but the results were not very good.
 The models were very unstable and their variance ratios and silhoette scores were very low.
-The added clusters did make the results better and sometimes made the results worse.
+The added clusters did not make the results better and sometimes made the results worse.
 In the end, 4 clusters were chosen for simplicity.

 # Cluster EDA
 ![Image](Images/cluster_dist.png)